Mallorca Guided Walking Holiday

 Passport and Visa Requirements for U.S. Citizens.
 Passports must be valid for at least three (3) months beyond the period of intended stay and issued within the past ten (10) years.
 It is further recommended that your passport have at least six (6) months validity remaining beyond the date of completion of the holiday and ensure there are a sufficient number of blank pages in your passport (usually 4 to 6).
 Consult the U.S. Department of State's website for the most current country requirements.
 No Visa is required for stays up to 90 days.

 Weather.
 The climate on Mallorca is typically Mediterranean with mild winters and hot summers.
-The holidays operate in Spring when the flowers are lovely and the land is a green paradise and in the Autumn when it is still lovely and warm, ideal for walking.
+The holidays operate when the temperatures are not too hot — in Spring when the flowers are lovely and the land is a green paradise and in the Autumn when it is still warm, ideal for walking.

 Official language.
 Spanish is the official language of Mallorca, but English is widely spoken as are the local languages of Catalan, Galician and Basque.

 Travel insurance.
-Unexpected events before or during a trip may leave you with cancelled plans, delayed flights and missed connections, lost luggage, or unforeseen medical expenses.
-Obtaining Travel Insurance to protect your travel investment is recommended.
+Travel insurance for financial protection and peace of mind is recommended.
+Unexpected events before or during a trip may leave you with cancelled plans, delayed flights and missed connections, lost or damaged luggage, or unforeseen medical expenses.
+Therefore, we strongly recommend obtaining Travel Insurance to protect your travel investment.
 Companies that provide comprehensive policies include Travel Guard, Travel Insured International, Allianz, Travelex to name a few.

 Sustainability.
 We support, where applicable, the concepts of responsible and sustainable tourism.
 Our trip will involve the use of in-country and local industries for all our visiting needs whenever feasible and possible.